-Something exciting upcoming is that I’ll be ‘Writer in Residence’ at AIH Studios in Welland in late Winter 2019, and it will be an opportunity to focus upon cultural instigators in that space, but further my idea of Niagara as a moe unifed, but still individually unique, cultural conglomerate.
+I was recently ‘Writer in Residence’ at AIH Studios in Welland in late Winter 2019, and it was an exciting opportunity to focus upon cultural instigators in that space, but further my idea of Niagara as a more unifed, but still individually unique, cultural conglomerate.

 My interests focus on sites of contested narratives, both in the immediate areas that I live in, and in the larger national theatre.